Page Reviewed / Updated - Feb. 2016

-This Indiana Medicaid Waiver is intended to help elderly or disabled state residents that require the types and level of care provided in nursing homes.
-By offering services and support to help these individuals live at home instead of in nursing facilities the state can both improve their quality of life and save money by decreasing its nursing home costs.
-Services provided under this waiver are also extended to individuals in certain Medicaid-approved assisted living residences.
+The Indiana Aged and Disabled Medicaid Waiver is intended to help elderly or disabled state residents that require the types and level of care provided in nursing homes.
+By offering services and support to help these individuals live at home instead of in nursing facilities, the state can both improve the quality of life of the individual, as well as save money by decreasing its nursing home costs.
+Services provided under this waiver are also extended to individuals in certain Medicaid-approved assisted living residences and adult family care homes, also referred to as adult foster care.
+This wavier can also assist individuals currently residing in a nursing home facility to transition back into the community.

 Associated with this waiver is a self-directed care option called the Consumer-Directed Attendant Care Program or CDAC Program.
-Individuals who choose this option are given the flexibility to select their own personal care providers.
+Individuals who choose this option are given the flexibility to select their own personal care providers, monitor them, as well as fire them.
 Since no medical training is required to provide most forms of personal care, a broad range of individuals can be hired to provide these services, including friends and some family members of the care recipient.

 There are 4 main criteria for qualification.